Why are p-values uniformly distributed?

 Mathematical demonstration

-These graphical observations can be formally demonstrated.
-The probability integral transform theorem states that for \(X\), a continuous random variable, the random variable for its cumulative distribution function \(Y = F_X(x) = P(X \leq x)\), which returns its p-values, has a uniform distribution on the interval \([0,1]\).
+This observation can be formally demonstrated.
+The probability integral transform theorem states that, for \(T\), a continuous random variable, the random variable for its cumulative distribution function \(Y = F_T(T)\) (which returns left-tailed p-values), is uniformly distributed on \([0,1]\).

 ## Pr(Y ≤ 0.456)